JanisM91/robertalab-nao/README.md

 * ~~The transfer can be done via SSH.
 The ftp part is not necessary and should therefore be deleted.
 The method 'sshcommand' has to be extended.~~ **DONE**
 * ~~String for file copying over SSH/SCP should be generated out of variables~~ **DONE**
 * information about host and user should be obtained from robotconfiguration
 * The transferred files should be checked.
 (Maybe via MD5) Method is implemented but not used yet.
+An additional file needs to be transferred on the robot to do this.
+Implement this with a switch to disable it.
 * improve the random token generation
 * make the connection compatible to robertalab
 * ~~rename/translate the python files and folders~~ **DONE**